mph-/lcapy/doc/overview.rst

 - omega -- angular frequency (real)

-Expressions can be formed using these symbols, for example, a time-domain expression can be created using:
+Expressions (see :ref:`expressions`) can be formed using these symbols.
+For example, a time-domain expression can be created using:

    >>> from lcapy import t, delta, u